maximerochat/FindMyPix/README.md

 ## TODO

 **High priority**
-- My Events page
-- Add titles to events
+- Create the procesing queue also in the backend so that reloading the page does not make you lose the whole state.
+Or store in cookies ? , also give additional data fetch via polling ?
+- Support big galleries
+- Image show with proper aspect ratio + size when clicked

 **Mid priority**
 - Bulk-folder upload support
-- Image compression on upload
 - Backend queuing for large batches
-- Multi-image search
+- Multi-image search  / Video from our face from left to right
-- Frontend pagination for large galleries
-- Draw bounding boxes around detected faces
+- If input image as multiple detected visage prompt to choose a specific one

 **Low priority**
-- Better delete confirmation
+- Better delete confirmation on manage page
 - More upload status info (pending, progress bar, face count…)
+- Draw bounding boxes around detected faces

 ---